Al-Shabab hits base used by U.S. troops in pre-dawn assault

-NAIROBI, Kenya — Somalia’s al-Shabab extremist group attacked a military base used by U.S. and Kenyan troops in coastal Kenya early Sunday, destroying U.S. aircraft and vehicles, Kenyan authorities said.
-Kenya’s military said the pre-dawn assault was repulsed and at least four attackers were killed.
+NAIROBI, Kenya — The U.S. military said the security situation was “fluid” at a Kenyan airfield used by U.S. forces after a pre-dawn attack Sunday by the al-Shabab extremist group.
+The attack destroyed U.S. aircraft and vehicles, Kenyan authorities said, and at least four attackers were killed.

+It was not yet clear whether any U.S. or Kenyan forces were killed.
+A U.S. Africa Command statement said “an accountability of personnel assessment is underway.”
+The midday statement said the Manda Bay airfield was “still in the process of being fully secured.”

+The al-Qaida-linked al-Shabab, based in nearby Somalia, claimed responsibility and asserted that “intense” combat with U.S. forces continued.
+The U.S. statement called the al-Shabab claims exaggerated and said U.S. and Kenyan forces repelled the attack.

-It was the first known al-Shabab attack against U.S. forces inside Kenya, a key base for fighting one of the world’s most resilient extremist organizations.
+It is the first known al-Shabab attack against U.S. forces inside Kenya, a key base for fighting one of the world’s most resilient extremist organizations.

-A plume of black smoke rose above the base near the border with Somalia, where al-Shabab is based.
+A plume of black smoke rose above the base.
 Residents said a car bomb had exploded.
 Lamu county commissioner Irungu Macharia told The Associated Press that five suspects were arrested and were being interrogated.

-The U.S. Africa Command confirmed the attack on Camp Simba in Lamu county.
-Spokesman Col. Christopher Karns called al-Shabab’s claims, including that its attack inflicted severe casualties, “grossly exaggerated.”

-There was no report of U.S. or Kenyan deaths.
-The camp, established more than a decade ago, has under 100 U.S. personnel, according to Pentagon figures.
-A U.S. flag-raising there in August signaled its change “from tactical to enduring operations,” the Air Force said at the time.

 An internal Kenyan police report seen by the AP said two fixed-wing aircraft, a U.S. Cessna and a Kenyan one, were destroyed along with two U.S. helicopters and multiple U.S. vehicles at the Manda Bay military airstrip.
 The report said explosions were heard at around 5:30 a.m. from the direction of the airstrip.
 The scene, now secured, indicated that al-Shabab likely entered “to conduct targeted attacks,” the report said.

+Al-Shabab’s statement included photos of blazing aircraft it asserted were from the attack.
+A second al-Shabab claim issued hours later asserted that “ïntense close-quarters combat” against U.S. forces continued.

+The military’s Camp Simba in Lamu county, established more than a decade ago, has under 100 U.S. personnel, according to Pentagon figures.
+U.S. forces at the Manda Bay airfield train and give counter-terror support to East African partners, according to the military.
+A U.S. flag-raising at the camp in August signaled its change “from tactical to enduring operations,” the Air Force said at the time.

-According to another internal report seen by the AP, dated Friday, a villager that day said he had spotted 11 suspected al-Shabab members entering Lamu’s Boni forest, which the extremists have used as a hideout.
+According to another internal Kenyan police report seen by the AP, dated Friday, a villager that day said he had spotted 11 suspected al-Shabab members entering Lamu’s Boni forest, which the extremists have used as a hideout.
 The report said Kenyan authorities did not find them.

-Al-Shabab’s claim of responsibility said Sunday’s attack destroyed U.S. equipment including aircraft and vehicles, and it posted photos of blazing aircraft it asserted were from the attack.
-A second al-Shabab claim issued hours later asserted that “ïntense close-quarters combat” against U.S. forces continued.

-Kenya’s military, however, said that “the airstrip is safe.”
-It said that “arising from the unsuccessful breach a fire broke out affecting some of the fuel tanks located at the airstrip.”
-The Kenya Civil Aviation Authority said the airstrip was closed for all operations.

-Al-Shabab, which is linked to al-Qaida, has launched a number of attacks inside Kenya, including against civilian targets such as buses, schools and shopping malls.
+Al-Shabab has launched a number of attacks inside Kenya, including against civilian targets such as buses, schools and shopping malls.
 The group has been the target of a growing number of U.S. airstrikes inside Somalia during President Donald Trump’s administration.

 The latest attack comes just over a week after an al-Shabab truck bomb in Somalia’s capital killed at least 79 people and U.S. airstrikes killed seven al-Shabab fighters in response.